Find Trade Colleges

 Best Kansas Schools for Affordable Quality for a Bachelor's in Mechanical Engineering

-Our analysis found Pittsburg State University to be the best value school for mechanical engineering technology students who want to pursue a bachelor’s degree in Kansas.
+Our 2023 rankings named Pittsburg State University the best value school in Kansas for mechanical engineering technology students working on their bachelor’s degree.
 Pitt State is a moderately-sized public school located in the town of Pittsburg.

 The average tuition and fees for an in-state undergraduate at Pitt State are $7,774 a year.
 The average amount in student loans that me tech majors at Pitt State take out while working on their Bachelor's Degree is $22,176.

-Pitt State also took the #5 spot in our Best Mechanical Engineering Bachelor’s Degree Trade Schools in Kansas rankings.
+Pitt State not only placed well in our value ranking, but it is also #5 on our Best Mechanical Engineering Bachelor’s Degree Trade Schools in Kansas list.

 Full Mechanical Engineering Technology at McPherson College Report